Swimming pools in all countries have rules. As a child in Scotland I remember being bemused

-Going to a pool in France on holiday was then baffling: suddenly everyone was wearing swimming caps and there were strict ‘no shorts, speedos only’ rules for men.
+Going to a pool in France on holiday was baffling: everyone was wearing swimming caps and there were strict ‘no shorts, speedos only’ rules.
 Which meant my mother splashing out on a more revealing outfit, though it was probably faster going down the flumes.

-It is not my intention to ridicule Japan here.
-It’s a wonderful place.
-Safe, well organised, so very convenient, and has great public transport, food, beaches, even ski resorts … everything you could ever want.
-BUT!
-Swimming pools are one of the many places here that can have inexplicable systems … even those with the calmest temperament will be reduced to oni (add a picture) with steam coming out of their ears if caught unprepared!
+Swimming pools though are one of the many places here that can have inexplicable systems … even those with the calmest temperament can be reduced to oni (traditional Japanese demon) with steam coming out of their ears if caught unprepared!

-In order to try and keep misery to a minimum we thought it a good idea to compile a quick list of some of these rules to save you an infuriating debate with a lifeguard frantically waving his or her hands into an “X” shape.
+In order to try and keep misery to a minimum we thought it a good idea to compile a quick list of some of these rules to help save you too many run-ins with the “X” crossed arms of lifeguards.

 Don’t even try to take a young child still wearing nappies.
-No matter that the technology is great and these expensive swimming diapers are not going to let anything out, and besides your kid is basically toilet trained.
+No matter arguing that the technology is great so these expensive swimming diapers are leak-free, and besides your kid is basically toilet trained.
 Rules is rules.

 In the Water